junhuang7/ghost_escape_game/README.md

 Thank you for playing Ghost Escape: Haunted Mansion game alpha presented by team Digimon!

 ## Known problems
-- The wall will sometimes disappear, will try to address later, one solution is to build new walls for the game.
+- The wall sometimes disappear, we tried to atatch collider to the camera, and also raycasting, now it looks better.
-- Some problems with the puzzle logic, if some random visits to the key cubes is ahead of the 6-4-5-7 sequence visit, sometimes the door open mechanims will not be functional.
-However, a straight visit of 6-4-5-7 sequence from game onset will trigger the door open mechanism for sure, will try to address this issue later.
+- If some random visits to the key cubes is ahead of the 6-4-5-7 sequence visit, sometimes the door open mechanims will not be functional.
+However, a straight visit of 6-4-5-7 sequence from game onset will trigger the door open mechanism for sure.

 ## References